docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 - **Duration:** 30 minutes
 - **Location:** Room 326, 3rd floor

 ### Panel - _So...
 What Now?
-A Postdoc Panel_ by __Ulderico Fugacci__ and __Luca Franceschini__
+A Postdoc Panel_ by __Ulderico Fugacci__, __Luca Franceschini__ and __Laura Di Rocco__
 - **Start time:** 4:15 PM
 - **Duration:** 45 minutes
 - **Location:** Room 322, 3rd floor

 #### Abstract
-This panel brings together Ulderico and Luca to discuss the critical transition from doctoral studies to the next career stage.
+This panel brings together Ulderico, Luca and Laura to discuss the critical transition from doctoral studies to the next career stage.
-With one panelist continuing in research and the other moving into industry, they offer complementary perspectives on navigating the postdoctoral phase and beyond.
+With two panelist continuing in research and one moving into industry, they offer complementary perspectives on navigating the postdoctoral phase and beyond.
 They will explore key questions: how do you choose the right path after a PhD, whether in research or industry?
 What skills and experiences matter most for different careers?
 How do you make informed decisions about your professional future?
-Through their contrasting trajectories, Ulderico and Luca will provide practical guidance on evaluating opportunities, building networks, and planning a successful transition.
+Through their contrasting trajectories panning research careers in Italy and abroad and transitions into industry, the panelists will provide practical guidance on evaluating opportunities, building networks, and planning a successful transition.
 Aimed at PhD students facing these pivotal decisions, this interactive session invites questions and discussion to help you chart your own path forward.

 #### Panelists' bios